pxai/fjs/document/content/functionaljs.md

 total(prize);  //= Math.round(calculate(prize));
 ```

 Let’s explore some scenarios where we create a function composing other functions.
 Composition can be done by hand but we’ll use the Ramda library to build compositions easier.
-It’s better if you can try this scenarios as an exercise in https://codesandbox.io/s/fpjscomposition-d99rx
+It’s better if you can try these scenarios as an exercise in https://codesandbox.io/s/fpjscomposition-d99rx

 ## Example: positive integer
-We have a couple of simple functions: one of them returns the absolute value of a number, and the other converts a string to integer.
+We have a couple of simple functions: one of them returns the absolute value of a number, and the other converts a string to an integer.
 For simplicity shake, there is no type check or whatsoever.
 ```JavaScript
 import R from "ramda";